 Every wave from the United States eventually makes its way to the shores of Europe.

-The inverted pyramid is the result of high-performing companies that tend to add management layers in response to new challenges.
+The inverted pyramid is the result of high-performing companies that tend to add layers of management in response to new challenges.
 Following this logic, tens of thousands of well-paid management positions have been created in the automotive industry over the last fifteen years since the 2008 financial crisis.

 The automotive industry continued to grow and reached its peak in 2019.

 Then came the pandemic.
-Factories remained closed and shortages of microchips reduced the subsequent production ramp-ups.
+Factories remained closed and shortages of microchips reduced subsequent production ramp-ups.
 Production output declined.
-The high-end vehicles that were still coming off the production line were able to achieve higher prices and profits, giving manufacturers another record year.
+The high-end vehicles that were still rolling off the production line were able to achieve higher prices and profits, giving manufacturers another record year.

 But the tide is turning.

 More experts are needed.
-The management levels are being put to the test.
+Management levels are being put to the test.

 The battle for technical skills is on.